ZhuLab-Fudan/VANER2/README.md

 The model predictions should be saved in VANER2/results/[dataset folder name]/[model name]

 Note: the pybind11 module is to speed up prediction, without it the prediction will be slower.
-To install it, run pip install VANER2/pybind11_module
+To install it, run pip install ./pybind11_module under VANER2 folder.

 ## Evaluation
 For Evaluation of the results, run evaluate_results.py, which evaluates all results under VANER2/results/[dataset folder name] and generate a NER_summary.tsv file containing the results.